dabeng/OrgChart/README.md

 ![family-tree](http://dabeng.github.io/OrgChart/img/family-tree.png)

 We use the following two-dimensional array datasource to build up the Family Tree.
+Here, prop "gender" is optional.
 ```
 var datascource = [
   [